jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 [direnv](https://direnv.net) is an open source environment management tool that allows setting unique environment variables per directory in your file system.
 This guide covers how to configure direnv to seamlessly work with a devbox project.

 :::note
-Devbox 0.4.0 makes changes to the direnv hook in order to ensure better compatibility with the user's host shell.
+Devbox 0.4.0 makes changes to how the environment is sourced in order to ensure better compatibility with the user's host shell.
+This may raise some errors if you generated your `.envrc` file with an older version of devbox.

-If you generated your `.envrc` file with a previous version of devbox, you will need to run `devbox generate envrc --force` and then re-run `devbox shell` to apply the latest changes
+If you see any errors when activating your `.envrc` file, you will need to run `devbox generate direnv --force`, and then re-run `devbox shell` to apply the latest changes.
+Be sure to back up your old `.envrc` file before running this command.
 :::

 ### Prerequisites